Give an award today!

 "You can always tell a school where books are valued.
 The displays, the art, posters, competitions and incentives are one thing.
 But what really tells is the children.
 They hold books, embrace them, talk about them, make them, illustrate and write them.
 They know books are special…."

 As a group of children’s writers and illustrators we visit thousands of schools and see a wide range of approaches to teaching literacy and encouraging reading.
-We all meet staff who are doing exceptional work, but there is no way to publically recognise their achievement.
-We would like to change this and have developed an immediate way for individual authors to honour a school that has impressed them with their promotion of reading for pleasure, with a CWIG Reading for Pleasure Award.
+We all meet staff who are doing exceptional work, so we have developed an immediate way for individual authors to honour a school that has impressed them with their promotion of reading for pleasure, with a CWIG Reading for Pleasure Award.

 Your commendation shouldn’t just be for a great visit or if you were given a wonderful lunch!
 If you visit lots of schools, you will know when you have come across a school that is doing that little bit more – maintaining the library at all costs, making strong links with the community library, encouraging peer-to-peer recommendations, working with reluctant readers, running book clubs or reading groups and putting on mini-festivals or literary and illustrative activities that go beyond the remit of the curriculum.

 Join us in honouring those schools that go the extra mile in encouraging children to read for pleasure.